DIAGNijmegen/website-content/content/pages/vacancies/covid-19-ct.md

 picture: vacancies/corads-ai.jpg
 template: vacancy-single
 people: Luuk Boulogne, Colin Jacobs, Bram van Ginneken
-description: Development of deep learning algorithms and a web application for automated classification of COVID-19. **This is an AI for Health MSc project.**
+description: Development of deep learning algorithms and a web application for automated classification of COVID-19.

 **This is an AI for Health MSc project.
 Students are elgible to receive a monthly reimbursement of €500,- for a period of six months.
 For more information please visit the [AI for Health website](https://www.ai-for-health.nl/student_projects/).**